Branch Research Policy

 The queries, begun in 1981 to the present, includes family information plus contact information for the person who provided the query.

-This ongoing collection of over 346,000 names, features obituaries and death notices mainly from 1969 through to the present and cross referenced with maiden names.
+This ongoing collection of around 363,913 names (last update: 18 Jan 2016), features obituaries and death notices mainly from 1967 through to the present and cross referenced with maiden names.
 The actual obituary would be photocopied as part of our service.

 Our collection includes many family histories and local township history books.